jameskelly33/Milestone-Project-4-LangSchool/README.md

         'default': dj_database_url.parse('DATABASE_URL')
         }
     ```
-* Your database URL found in your app config settings should be entered to the above parse statment but be careful not to upload it to version control as it should be kept as an enviroment variable.
+* Your database URL found in your app config settings should be entered to the above parse statement but be careful not to upload it to version control as it should be kept as an environment variable.

 * Once the new database has been set up it is possible to migrate your existing models to the new database and create a new superuser.